devicefuture/atto/docs/reference/io.md

 Positions the drawing brush at the specified location given as arguments `x` and `y`.
 The top left of the display is `0, 0`, and the bottom right is `639, 479`.

+The `move` command also sets the position of the graphical turtle, if in use.

 <details>
 <summary>Example</summary>
 <pre>